IMAN-NAMJOOYAN/python-script-prometheus/README.md

 7- Creating  external service, endpoint and service monitor in Kubernetes in order to monitor metrics in Prometheus

-You can use the py-svcmonitor.yaml manifest file.
+You can use the py-extservice.yaml,py-extendpoint.yaml and py-svcmonitor.yaml manifest file.
 ```
+kubectl apply -f py-extservice.yaml
+kubectl apply -f py-extendpoint.yaml
 kubectl apply -f py-svcmonitor.yaml
 ```
+Note: In the py-extendpoint.yaml file, instead of the ip value, put the IP value of the desired host whose metrics are to be monitored.

 8- Creating a dashboard in Grafana.

 ![image](https://github.com/IMAN-NAMJOOYAN/python-script-prometheus/assets/16554389/0bad1d69-5964-437b-bedd-98739267266d)